utsavanand2/docs/docs/README.md

 There are two flavours of inlets tunnels depending on your needs:

-* [inlets](https://github.com/inlets/inlets) - L7 tunnel for HTTP/HTTPS, free and OSS.
-MIT license
 * [inlets-pro](https://github.com/inlets/inlets-pro) - L4 tunnel for any TCP traffic including automatic encryption with TLS.
-Commercial license: support & enterprise solutions available
+Commercial license: support & enterprise solutions available.
+* [inlets](https://github.com/inlets/inlets) - L7 tunnel for HTTP/HTTPS with OSS MIT license.

 In the diagram we can see a developer has exposed a Node.js website on his or her laptop through the use of inlets and a server that has a public IPv4 address.